FFmpeg/FFV1/ffv1.md

 AART:g = Y - (Cb + Cr) >> 2
 AART:r = Cr + g
 AART:b = Cb + g
-Figure: Description of the transformation of pixels from coded modified YCbCr color space to RGB color space. {#figureYcbcrRgb}
+Figure: Description of the transformation of pixels from coded, modified YCbCr color space to RGB color space. {#figureYcbcrRgb}

-Cb and Cr are positively offset by `1 << bits_per_raw_sample` after the conversion from RGB to the modified YCbCr and are negatively offseted by the same value before the conversion from the modified YCbCr to RGB, in order to have only non-negative values after the conversion.
+Cb and Cr are positively offset by `1 << bits_per_raw_sample` after the conversion from RGB to the modified YCbCr, and are negatively offseted by the same value before the conversion from the modified YCbCr to RGB, in order to have only non-negative values after the conversion.

 When FFV1 uses the JPEG2000-RCT, the horizontal Lines are interleaved to improve caching efficiency since it is most likely that the JPEG2000-RCT will immediately be converted to RGB during decoding.
 The interleaved coding order is also Y, then Cb, then Cr, and then, if used, transparency.